Other / mixed grade configuration · Chefornak, AK

 What is the racial and ethnic makeup of Chaputnguak School?

-The largest demographic group at Chaputnguak School is American Indian / Alaska Native at 100.0%.
-The school serves a student body in Chefornak, AK.
+The largest demographic group at Chaputnguak School is American Indian / Alaska Native at 100.0% of enrollment, in Chefornak, AK.

 What is the Resource Investment Index for Chaputnguak School?

-Chaputnguak School has a Resource Investment Index of 14/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Chaputnguak School has a Resource Investment Index of 16/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page